 Ideal for: Smaller files (e.g.: short PDFs).

-How it works: The AI reads the whole file at once, bringing all its content into the context.
+How it works: The AI reads through the whole file at once, bringing all the content into the context.

-Credit usage: Happens just once, when reading the whole file (about 20 credits)
+Credit usage: Happens just once, right when the whole file is read in (around 20 credits).

-Context window impact: The file's entire content will take up part of the model's context window.
+Impact on context window: The entire file's content will take up a chunk of the model's context window.

 RAG Mode (RAG - Retrieval Augmented Generation):